 To raise awareness and provide education to young people and the wider community about the impact of alcohol misuse.
-To offer a practical, industry endorsed schools program to empower young people with knowledge about alcohol and allow them to make safe and educated choices.
+To continue to explore partnership opportunities to allow us to educate specific audiences such as local year nine students and local football, netball club communities.